Call us now or use the form below.

 A: Consent, if it can be proved, is a defense to many sex crimes.
 However, some people are not considered able to consent to sex under the law.
 For those individuals, even if they explicitly agree, their agreement is not legally valid.

 For example, minors, the mentally disabled, and unconscious or intoxicated people (even if they willingly became intoxicated) typically cannot provide valid consent.
 Statutory rape or date rape charges may result.

 In 2000, the Department of Justice found that State and Federal courts convicted almost 984,000 adults of felonies.
 The penalties for a felony conviction can significantly change your life, and the sooner you contact an attorney upon being threatened with a felony sex offense charge, the better chance you have of mounting a successful defense.

-The sex offense lawyers at the Van Nuys, Southern California law office of Eisner Gorin LLP, are board-certified criminal trial specialists with more than 50 years of combined courtroom experience defending people charged with sex crimes, child molestation, child pornography, lewd conduct, prostitution, pandering, obscene materials, rape, statutory rape, or sexual abuse.
+The sex offense lawyers at the Van Nuys, Southern California law office of Eisner Gorin LLP, are board-certified criminal trial specialists with more than 50 years of combined courtroom experience defending people charged with sex crimes, child molestation, child pornography, lewd conduct, prostitution, loitering for prostitution, human trafficking, online sex crimes, pandering, obscene materials, rape, statutory rape, or sexual abuse.